Baowen-L/copy/content/authors/admin/_index.md

 My research lies at the intersection of political science and psychology, with a particular focus on the role of culture in shaping political attitudes and behaviors.
 My PhD dissertation explored the impact of Confucianism on negativity biases and gender gaps in political participation.

-I am currently a research fellow at the [Consortium on Electoral Democracy](https://c-dem.ca/) and hold affiliations with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca) and the [Laboratoire d’analyse en communication politique et opinion publique (LACPOP)](https://lacpop.uqam.ca/).
+I am currently a research fellow at the [Consortium on Electoral Democracy](https://c-dem.ca/) and hold affiliations with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca) and the [Political Communication and Public Opinion Laboratory](https://lacpop.uqam.ca/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Academic_CV.pdf" "newtab" >}}CV{{< /staticref >}}.